mabushaireh/HDICloner/README.md

 6. Dry Run configuration (Validate cluster configuration)

 ## High Level Architecture
+The high level architecture is depicted in the image below.
+The tool gets all the relevant information from the source cluster ARM template: storage account, vnet, Ambari and Hive database information and any custom script actions.
+It also copies the files that were edited posteriorly to the cluster creation such as environment variables scripts and any hdinsight configuration files.

+The destination cluster can then be deployed with the exact same configuration.

 ![Artifacts/HLA.png](/Artifacts/HLA.png)

 ## Prerequisites
 Before installing Run-HDICloner make sure you have the following prerequisites have been met:

 1. PowerShell Core.
-You can get PowerShell Core 7.0 for Windows, Linux or macOS from [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7)
+You can get PowerShell Core 7.0 for Windows, Linux or macOS from [here.](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7)

 ## Setup
-This module is published on PowerShell Gallery (https://www.powershellgallery.com/packages/HDICloner) and can be installed using Install-Module:
+This module is published on [PowerShell Gallery] (https://www.powershellgallery.com/packages/HDICloner) and can be installed using Install-Module:

 Install-Module -Name HDICloner